r00b/CellSociety/README.md

 	* The Foraging Ants simulation seems to fail at simulating the ants developing an efficient path from the food source back to their nest.
 It appears that as the simulation progresses, the ants do find the food more efficiently, but they do not seem to find their way back to their nest any more efficiently.
 However, I did not have enough time to test to what degree this is the case (Sam Curtis).
 3. Lag
 	* Rendering the graph in the simulation *sometimes* causes for the simulation to increasingly lag as time progresses.
 This lag, we think, is a product of both large grid dimensions and the JavaFX Graph object.
 The lag is not present when the graph is not being drawn.
 We weren't exactly sure how to fix the lag issue without removing the graph.
+4. Percentage of cells in XML files
+	* The XML package implements error checking for bad input values, however, it does not account for the case in which the percentages of cells in the XML files adds up to more than 100.
+This will have a minimal effect in most cases, but can sometimes result in a lack of empty cells.

 ##### Extra features
 * We implemented different grid cell shapes, specified in the XML file.
 Grids can be made up of squares, triangles, or hexagons, each of which is associated with different neighbor settings (i.e. square and triangle have 8 neighbors, hexagon has 6)
 * We allow for a variety of grid edge types, specified in the XML file.
 Possible grid edge types include finite and toroidal grid edges.
 * We implemented an additional simulation, Foraging Ants.
 * We implemented error checking with the XML in two forms.
 A corrupted XML that cannot be read at all throws a GUI error to the user that prompts the user to load in a different XML.
-An XML with incorrect specifications (i.e. percentages that don't add up to 100, invalid cell states, et cetera) are changed to default values to allow the simulation to initialize.
+An XML with incorrect specifications (i.e. invalid cell states, data in wrong format, missing tags, et cetera) are changed to default values to allow the simulation to initialize.
 * We implemented a graph that displays the populations of each cell state.
 The graph updates in real-time as the simulation progresses.
 * We added a button that allows the user to change the XML file.
 * We added a file browser that allows the user to easily view and choose a desired XML file.
 The file browser automatically opens up to the directory containing the relevant XML files (i.e. when the current simulation is Game of Life, the file browser will only show Game of Life XML files).